-Students will be allowed one retake on a practical examination if a failing grade is received.
-There will be no retakes allowed on written examinations.
+Students will be allowed one retake on any exam if a failing grade is received.
+If a practical exam is retaken, two instructors will be present.

 If a clinical education experience needs to be remediated, the student will be given the opportunity to complete a remediation clinical experience prior to the beginning of the next semester.
 See the Clinical Education Handbook for more details.